Rancho Laguna (Alemany): History

 On February 19, 1853 Archbishop J.S.
 Alemany filed petitions for the return of all former mission lands in the state.
 These cases, 609, 425, N. D., and 388 S. D., for the California Missions and other land was confirmed by the Commission on December 18, 1855.
 An appeal was dismissed in Northern District Court, on March 16, 1857, and in the Southern District on March 15, 1858.
 Consequently, the 4,157.02 acres of Rancho Laguna was patented to Bishop J. S. Alemany on February 4, 1859.
 After reading a letter from Bishop Alemany, President Abraham Lincoln signed a proclamation on March 18, 1865, just three weeks before Lincoln's assassination, that restored ownership of some the mission property to the Roman Catholic Church.

 Ownership of 1,051.44 acre (essentially the exact area of land occupied by the original mission buildings, cemeteries, and gardens) was subsequently conveyed to the Church.
-Included with the Mission San Luis Obispo were the mission orchard and vinyard, and the land of the Rancho La Laguna, southwest of the town, in San Luis Obispo County, consisting of 4157.02 acre.
+Included with the Mission San Luis Obispo were the mission orchard and vineyard, and the land of the Rancho La Laguna, southwest of the town, in San Luis Obispo County, consisting of 4157.02 acre.

 The Rancho Laguna was a diamond shaped section of land of 4157.02 acre surrounding Laguna Lake at the head of the Los Osos Valley.
 It was bounded by a line through the Irish Hills on the southwest, a line bordering that of the Rancho Cañada de los Osos y Pecho y Islay on the northwest, a line running along the south slope of the Cerro San Luis Obispo to a point at the intersection of Elks Lane and Huigera Street on the northeast, and a line on the southeast to the starting point just south of the common boundary with the Ranchito de Santa Fe.

 The Rancho was subsequently owned by W. H. Peterson and others up to 1883.

 Today

 Most of the lands of the Rancho Laguna and all of the Laguna Lake are enclosed within the boundary of the City of San Luis Obispo, some parts of the land in the Irish Hills and to the east and northwest of the lake toward Bishop Peak are outside the city limits.
 Laguna Lake Park occupies the easternmost northeast shore of Laguna Lake.
-With Laguna Lake Park, the Laguna Lake Natural Reserve encloses the most of the shoreline of the lake and the lower reach of Prefumo Creek and its delta on the shore of the lake (following its diversion into the late 1950s), omitting only the northernmost area, called the Northwest Inlets.
+With Laguna Lake Park, the Laguna Lake Natural Reserve encloses most of the shoreline of the lake and the lower reach of Prefumo Creek and its delta on the shore of the lake (following its diversion into the late 1950s), omitting only the northernmost area, called the Northwest Inlets.
 The reserve also encloses a strip of grasslands to the northeast of the lake to near the crest of the serpentine rock ridgeline.